 - "2.6.
 Symbols valid for simulated gradient parking brake force differential - 2.6.1. x: Width of track - 2.6.2. y: Distance from the tow hitch to centreline of the axle, or the centreline of the axles if two are fitted, or the centreline of the middle axle if three are fitted. - 2.6.3.
-F{tb}: Minimum total braking force to hold trailer on 18 per cent gradient. - 2.6.4.
-F{app}: Minimum application force at tow hitch which has to be resisted by trailer brake."
-Insert new paragraphs 8. to 8.4.1., to read:
+Ftb: Minimum total braking force to hold trailer on 18% gradient. - 2.6.4.
+Fapp: Minimum application force at tow hitch which has to be resisted by trailer brake."

+Insert new paragraphs 8. to 8.4.1. to Annex 12 to read:

 - "8.
 Simulated gradient parking brake force differential. - 8.1.
 The trailer shall be tested in its fully laden condition on a level surface. - 8.1.1.
-Position the trailer on a level surface and apply the parking brake with a force not exceeding that specified in Annex 4, paragraph 3.2.1. - 8.2.
+Position the trailer on a level surface and apply the parking brake with a force not exceeding that specified in annex 4 paragraph 3.2.1. - 8.2.
 Prevent one of the wheels from rotating to ensure that the brakes on only one side of the trailer are forced to operate in the reverse direction (see figure 1 below).

 Figure 1.
-The test layout, showing prevention of wheel rotation and application of side load Following this test, the parking brake should be released and the brakes re-settled prior to repeating the test on the wheel(s) on the other side of the axle(s) with the test layout requirements reversed.
-8.2.1.
-Any resistance from the jockey wheel shall be removed as far as is practicable and he minimum load as calculated in paragraph 8.4. is applied at 900 to the tow-hitch " in the direction opposite from the side of the trailer to where the wheel(s) are prevented from rotating. - 8.3.
+The test layout, showing prevention of wheel rotation and application of side load

+Following this test the parking brake should be released and the brakes re-settled prior to repeating the test on the wheel(s) on the other side of the axle(s) with the test layout requirements reversed.

+- 8.2.1.
+Any resistance from the jockey wheel shall be removed as far as is practicable and he minimum load as calculated in paragraph 8.4. is applied at 90° to the tow-hitch in the direction opposite from the side of the trailer to where the wheel(s) are prevented from rotating. - 8.3.
 The load is increased until the trailer starts to rotate or the minimum force is reached.
 The method of applying the load to the tow hitch must ensure that there is no reduction in the gradient simulation force, even when the trailer begins to move.
-The limited movement typically 50 mm associated with the operation of the auto-reverse mechanism is ignored in this respect. - 8.4.
+The limited movement typically 50mm associated with the operation of the auto-reverse mechanism is ignored in this respect. - 8.4.
 Calculation of the minimum required gradient force - 8.4.1.
-Calculate the minimum gradient force F{app} required at the tow hitch to guarantee adequate performance from each brake.
+Calculate the minimum gradient force Fapp required at the tow hitch to guarantee adequate performance from each brake.

 Figure 2 below shows dimension x (the trailer track) and dimension y (the distance from the tow-hitch to the axle centre line).

 Figure 2.
-Calculation of relationship between applied side load and brake force The minimum total brake force F{tb} (in Newton) to hold the trailer on an 18 per cent slope is defined by the following equation. $$F{tb} = 0.18 \cdot 9.81 \cdot G{\text{A}}$$ where:

-m is the mass in kg.

-For the purposes of this test, it is assumed that 50 per cent of this force should be provided by each brake.
-The minimum applied force (F{app}) that has to be resisted by the trailer brake is defined by the following formula: $$\mathbf{F}{\mathrm{app}} = \frac{\mathbf{x} \cdot \mathrm{Ftb}}{2 \cdot \mathrm{y}}$$ Paragraphs 8. to 10. (former), renumber as paragraphs 9. to 11.
-ECE/TRANS/WP.29/GRRF/2008/25 page 4 Annex 12, Appendix 1, add a new figure 9, to read: "Figure 9: Parking brake gradient check (See paragraph 2., 2.6. and 8. of this annex)
+Calculation of relationship between applied side load and brake force where m is the mass in kg.
+For the purposes of this test, it is assumed that 50% of this force should be provided by each brake.
+The minimum applied force $(F{app})$ that has to be resisted by the trailer brake is defined by the following formula:

+The minimum total brake force Ftb (in Newtons) to hold the trailer on an 18% slope is defined by the following equation.

+$$Ftb = 0.18 \cdot 9.81 \cdot G{A}$$

+$$Fapp = \frac{x \cdot Ftb}{2 \cdot y}$$

+Former paragraphs 8 - 10 renumber 9 - 11.

+Annex 12 Appendix 1, add new figure 9 to read:

+"Figure 9: Parking brake gradient check (See paragraph 2., 2.6. and 8 of this annex)

+$$Ftb = 0.18 \cdot 9.81 \cdot G{A}$$

+$$Fapp = \frac{x \cdot Ftb}{2 \cdot y}$$

+Annex 12 Appendix 4

+TEST REPORT ON THE COMPATIBILITY OF THE INERTIA BRAKE CONTROL DEVICE, THE TRANSMISSION AND THE BRAKES ON THE TRAILER

-Annex 12, Appendix 4 Add a new paragraphs 5.8.7. and 5.8.8., to read:
+Add new paragraphs to read: